Ralph Fiennes: Early life and education

-Fiennes was born in Ipswich, England, on 22 December 1962.
-He is the eldest child of Mark Fiennes (1933–2004), a farmer and photographer, and Jennifer Lash (1938–1993), a writer.
-He is the grandson of Maurice Fiennes, great-grandson of Alberic Arthur Twisleton-Wykeham-Fiennes, and great-great-grandson of Frederick Benjamin Twisleton-Wykeham-Fiennes, 16th Baron Saye and Sele.
-His surname is of Norman origin.
+Born in Ipswich, England, on 22 December 1962, Fiennes is the eldest child of Mark Fiennes (1933–2004), a farmer and photographer, and Jennifer Lash (1938–1993), a writer.
+He is the grandson of Maurice Fiennes, great-grandson of Alberic Arthur Twisleton-Wykeham-Fiennes, and great-great-grandson of Frederick Benjamin Twisleton-Wykeham-Fiennes, 16th Baron Saye and Sele, who was born Frederick Benjamin Twisleton.
+The surname Fiennes is of Norman origin.

-He is the eldest of six children.
+Fiennes is the eldest of six children.
 His siblings are actor Joseph Fiennes; director Martha Fiennes (he played the title role in her film Onegin); composer Magnus Fiennes; filmmaker Sophie Fiennes; and conservationist Jacob Fiennes.
 His foster brother, Michael Emery, is an archaeologist.
-His nephew, Hero Fiennes Tiffin, played Tom Riddle, young Lord Voldemort, in Harry Potter and the Half-Blood Prince.
+His nephew, Hero Fiennes Tiffin, played Tom Riddle (later known as Lord Voldemort) in Harry Potter and the Half-Blood Prince.

+Fiennes was raised in the Catholic faith of his mother.

-Fiennes attended Bishop Wordsworth's School in Salisbury from 1976 to 1981, and went on to study painting at Chelsea College of Arts before deciding that acting was his true passion.
+From 1976 to 1981, Fiennes attended Bishop Wordsworth's School in Salisbury.
+He went on to study painting at Chelsea College of Arts before deciding that acting was his true passion.
+Fiennes trained at RADA (the Royal Academy of Dramatic Art) in London between 1983 and 1985.